slzhao/QC3/README.md

 <a name="ivr"/>
 ## Introduction for vcf QC result ##

+An example report could be accessed at [Here](http://htmlpreview.github.io/?https://github.com/slzhao/QC3/blob/master/reportExample/vcf/vcfReport.html)

+vcf QC report was constituted by five sections.

-The "Statistics" section visualized the Transitions:Transversions ratio and 0/1:1/1 ratio in all samples.
+The "Statistics" section displayed the Transitions:Transversions ratio and Heterozygous:Non-reference homozygous ratio in all samples.

-The "Consistence" section visualized the consistence in all samples.
+The "Consistency" section visualized the consistency in all sample to sample pairs.

+The "SNP count" section displayed the SNP count of each sample in different chromesomes.

-The "Score" section visualized the score before and after filter.
+The "Score" section visualized the position and score of SNPs before and after filter.

-The "Annovar" section listed the annovar annotation result files.
+The "Annovar annotation" section listed the annovar annotation result files.

 <a name="Others"/>
 # Others #